Codecademy/docs/content/rust/concepts/conditionals/conditionals.md

   - 'learn/rust-for-programmers'
 ---

 **Conditional** statements in Rust allow the control of flow in program based on certain conditions.
 Rust provides support for Conditional statements that include `if`, `else if` and `else` statements.
-Unlike the rest of the programming languages, the condition is not surrounded by paranthesis.
+Unlike many programming languages, the condition is not surrounded by parenthesis.

 ## If Statement